Ragdety/CSI-5170-Project-MLOps/README.md

 # CSI-5170-Project-MLOps
-MLOps pipeline project for a pedestrian detection algorithm.
-The purpose of this project is to learn about MLOps pipelines applied to object detection algorithms.
+The purpose of this project is to learn about MLOps pipelines applied to basic machine learning algorithms.

 This is the final project for class "CSI-5170 - Machine Learning" at Oakland University.
 We decided to take our industry experience and apply it into a more practical project to enhance our skills in Machine Learning Operations, the future of ML!